xiy/distance/README.md

 ## Example

-The service should currently be up at http://dockerer-152911.nitrousapp.com:8080.
+The service _may_ currently be up at http://dockerer-152911.nitrousapp.com:8080.

 It expects a POST request to `/` with the following as a JSON encoded body: